GovTechSG/purple-a11y/INSTALLATION.md

 ### Windows
 <details>
   <summary>Click here for Windows setup instructions</summary>

 #### Download Portable Copy
 * Download and extract latest [purple-hats-portable-windows.zip](https://github.com/GovTechSG/purple-hats/releases/latest/download/purple-hats-portable-windows.zip).
 * Tip: To extract files, right-click the Compressed zip file and click "Extract All…" in the context menu.

 #### Run Purple hats
  * Navigate to the folder containing purple-hats-portable.
  * Double-click `hats_shell.cmd` (Windows Command Script file).
   <img width="480" alt="Screenshot of Windows Explorer with hats_shell.cmd selected" src="https://user-images.githubusercontent.com/2021525/225506018-9f7a6684-ac14-4a69-a4f2-4d1a67a068c4.png">

- * A Windows Command Prompt window should open with contents as illustrated below. `hats_shell` will autmatically prepare your system to run Purple hats.
+ * A Windows Command Prompt window should open with contents as illustrated below. `hats_shell` will automatically prepare your system to run Purple hats.
 ```
 hats Shell - Created By younglim - NO WARRANTY PROVIDED
 ================================================================